Projective geometry and the quaternionic Feix-Kaledin construction: Introduction

-The remainder of the paper contains technical details and applications of the construction.
-We provide background material on projective geometries in Section~\ref{s:bg} and on quaternionic twistor theory in Section~\ref{s:qtt}.
+The remainder of the paper gives details, applications and examples.
+As the construction uses diverse ingredients, for the convenience of the reader we provide essential background on projective geometry in Section~\ref{s:bg} and on quaternionic twistor theory in Section~\ref{s:qtt}.
 We give the remaining details of the proof of Theorem~\ref{maintheorem}, and prove Theorem~\ref{conversetheorem}, in Section~\ref{s:detail}.
-Section~\ref{s:examap} concludes the paper with examples and connections with other results in the area.
-Here we explain how the constructions of Feix (and hence Kaledin) arise as a special case, and are also related to the quaternionic construction using twisted Swann bundles~\cite{Swann,Joyce,Joyce2,PPS,Sal} and Armstrong cones~\cite{Arm} (Theorem~\ref{Swann}).
-We show how the $4$-dimensional case is related to LeBrun's asymptotically hyperbolic Einstein--Weyl structures~\cite{Bor,Le}, and use the Haydys--Hitchin correspondence~\cite{Hay,Hit2} to analyse quaternionic K\"ahler metrics (Theorem~\ref{thm:qK}).
-We end by discussing further directions suggested by these results.
+Section~\ref{s:examap} illustrates the scope of our construction through examples and connections with other results in the area.
+Here we discuss first the complex grassmannian, which is yet another twist starting from $\C\Proj^n$, and not even locally hyperk\"ahler.
+Then we explain how Feix's construction arises as a special case and also how the $4$-dimensional case is connected with LeBrun's asymptotically hyperbolic Einstein--Weyl structures~\cite{Bor,Le}.
+To conclude, in Theorem~\ref{Swann}, we relate the quaternionic and hypercomplex constructions via twisted Swann bundles~\cite{Swann,Joyce,Joyce2,PPS,Sal} and twisted Armstrong cones~\cite{Arm}, and then use this in Theorem~\ref{thm:qK} to characterize quaternionic K\"ahler metrics arising in the Haydys--Hitchin correspondence~\cite{Hay,Hit2}.